Electromagnetics-Compliant Optimization of Dynamic Metasurface Antennas for Bistatic Sensing: Numerical Results and Discussion

 \subsection{Beamforming Performance}

-To assess the performance of the proposed EM-compliant DMA-based TX BF design in Section~\ref{Sec: DMA_codebook_design} for bistatic sensing, we first evaluate the accuracy of the approximation of the fully digital codebook $\B_{\rm dig}$ with the designed hybrid analog and digital $\B_{\rm dma}$ one.
-In particular, Fig.~\ref{fig: Codebook_cost} depicts the squared norm difference between these two codebooks as a function of the number $N_{\rm E}$ of metamaterial elements per microstrip.
-Three versions of the proposed BF design in Section~\ref{Sec: DMA_codebook_design} were considered for the TX DMA architecture: \textit{i}) one using the full DMA response model in \eqref{eq: BF} incorporating both mutual coupling (via $\W_{\rm MC}$) and waveguide radiation losses (via $\P_{\rm SA}$); \textit{ii}) one without mutual coupling, where the DMA response reduces to $\Q_{\rm TA}^{-1}\P_{\rm SA}$; and \textit{iii}) one excluding radiation losses in which the DMA response becomes $(\Q_{\rm TA}+\W_{\rm MC})^{-1}$ (note that this scenario requires adjustment in $\F$'s dimension).
-As observed from the figure, none of the considered DMA models and respective BF designs matches the digital beams solving the proposed bistatic sensing problem, with this difference getting larger for increasing $N_{\rm E}$.
-This is attributed to DMA's structural limitations, primarily the losses introduced by waveguide propagation and radiation through the metamaterial elements.
-It is also shown that, when mutual coupling is ignored, the BF approximation improves, yet radiative losses still constrain performance \cite{gavriilidis2025microstrip}, as compared to a lossless aperture.
-This trend is further highlighted in Fig.~\ref{fig: Codebook_cost}'s inset, where it is illustrated that, when excluding microstrip losses, the proposed BF design closely approximates fully digital beams.
-Similar trends to Fig.~\ref{fig: Codebook_cost} have been also observed for increasing numbers of TX RF chains, $N_{\rm RF}$, and frames, $M$.
+To assess the performance of the proposed EM-compliant DMA-based TX BF design in Section~\ref{Sec: DMA_codebook_design} for bistatic sensing, we first quantify how accurately the fully digital codebook $\B_{\rm dig}$ can be approximated by the designed DMA-feasible (hybrid analog/digital) codebook $\B_{\rm dma}$.
+Figure~\ref{fig: Codebook_cost} depicts the mismatch $\|\B_{\rm dig}-\B_{\rm dma}\|_{\rm F}^2/\|\B_{\rm dig}\|_{\rm F}^2$ versus the number of metamaterial elements $N_{\rm E}$ per guided channel.
+Three variants of the TX DMA response were considered in the design: \textit{i}) the full EM-compliant model in~\eqref{eq: BF}, i.e., $\W_{\rm TX}=(\Q_{\rm TA}+\W_{\rm MC})^{-1}\P_{\rm SA}$, which jointly captures propagation leakage along the feeding structure via $\P_{\rm SA}$ and mutual coupling via $\W_{\rm MC}$; \textit{ii}) a special case without mutual coupling for which $\W_{\rm TX}=\Q_{\rm TA}^{-1}\P_{\rm SA}$; and \textit{iii}) an idealized ablation in which the propagation mapping $\P_{\rm SA}$ is disabled (equivalently, ideal per-element excitation), i.e., $\W_{\rm TX}=(\Q_{\rm TA}+\W_{\rm MC})^{-1}$ (note that this case requires an adjustment of $\F$'s dimensions).
+As observed, none of the considered DMA models can reproduce the unconstrained fully digital beams, while the mismatch increases with $N_{\rm E}$, reflecting the stronger structural constraints induced by the guided feed and progressive leakage along the channel encoded via $\P_{\rm SA}$.
+It is also shown that ignoring mutual coupling improves the approximation, yet in-waveguide propagation remains a dominant limiting factor.
+This is further highlighted when the in-waveguide propagation is removed in the idealized ablation, the proposed design can closely approximate the fully digital beams, thereby isolating the impact of this propagation from that of mutual coupling.
+Similar trends to Fig.~\ref{fig: Codebook_cost} are also observed for increasing numbers of TX RF chains, $N_{\rm RF}$, and frames, $M$.